nolcut/FaaSr-Docs/docs/workflows.md

 The workflow builder web UI is not used to insert secrets into the workflow.
 Rather, secrets for your data stores and compute servers will be entered as Github Actions Secrets in your FaaSr-workflows repository.
 See Configuring Secrets in the [workflow repo] documentation.
 ## Data Stores

 Data Stores are S3 buckets (cloud storage locations), for example AWS S3 or MinIO.
 In order to run FaaSr workflows, you must specify at least one Data Store.
-To create a data store, click 'Create Data Store' and specify a name for your data store.
+To create a data store, click `Create Data Store` and specify a name for your data store.
 This name will be used to reference the data store when using the FaaSr S3 APIs.

 **Endpoint**
 A web URL specifying the location of the S3 server.
-For example, https://play.min.io for MinIO's Play sandbox, or an [Amazon S3 endpoint](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_region).
+For example, `https://play.min.io` for MinIO's Play sandbox, or an [Amazon S3 endpoint](https://docs.aws.amazon.com/general/latest/gr/s3.html#s3_region).

 **Bucket**
 A unique name identifying the S3 bucket.

 **Region**
 For AWS S3, you're required to specify the region of your S3 bucket.
-For example, 'us-east-1'.
+For example, `us-east-1`.

 ## Compute Servers